Cammeray

-Cammeray is a residential suburb located five kilometres north of the Sydney Central Business District (CBD) and is part of the North Sydney Council local government area.
-Cammeray is part of the Lower North Shore region of Northern Sydney.
+Cammeray is a residential suburb on the Lower North Shore region of Northern Sydney and is part of the North Sydney Council local government area.

 History

 Aboriginal culture

 Cammeray takes its name from the Cammeraygal people, an Aboriginal clan who once occupied the Lower North Shore.
 Radiometric dating (carbon dating) indicates that indigenous peoples lived in the Cammeray area at least 5,800 years ago and Aboriginal shell middens have been discovered at Folly Point and cave paintings in Primrose Park.

 European settlement

 Prior to the 1920s, the suburb was known as Suspension Bridge reflecting the now Long Gully Bridge that joined Northbridge to Cammeray.
 Cammeray was slow to develop mainly due to its steep topography and remoteness from transport.